MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/organization-administration/configure-approval-process-workflow.md

 ## Prevent the submitter from approving steps in the workflow

-To prevent users that submit documents for approval from being to approve them themselves, change the **Disallow approval by submitter** setting on the workflow to **Yes** from **System administration > Workflow > Workflow parameters > General > Approver**.
+To prevent users that submit documents for approval from being to approve documents themselves, follow these steps:
+1. Go to **System administration > Workflow > Workflow parameters > General > Approver**.
+2. Update the **Disallow approval by submitter** setting on the workflow to **Yes**.

 By default, this is set to **No**, and users can approve the document if they are included in the approval step's assignment settings.

-If the workflow is set to **Disallow approval by submitter** and includes approval steps with a final approver, ensure that the final approver is not a user that will typically submit documents to the workflow, since they will not be able to complete the approval.
+If the workflow is set to **Disallow approval by submitter** and includes approval steps with a final approver, confirm that the final approver isn't a user that typically submits documents to workflow, since they won't be able to complete the approval.

 ## Set a time limit